RyotaRaven/NightandDay/README.md

 -actual graphics

--points, and something like stars to collect (like collecting coins) and treasure chests (only one of them might see the treasure)
+-points, and something like stars to collect (like collecting coins) and treasure chests (only one of them might see the treasure) (stars/suns)

 -a two-player mode where its split screend or something and each controls one of the characters in the different worlds in order to progress, would need a different kind of level design for this

+-Start without day/night powers things get day and get night- they are more of the platforms as you can see them.
+(REPLAYABILITY)

+-start off on ground work toward sky

+-need to wait/enemies-obsticales/ timed jumps

+-timed levers

+-objects to pick up to put on pressure plates to open doors

+-make levels out of images(maybe save the patforms as their own file the background as its own file ect)

+-distinction in character design between night and day